Mugabe: Liberation hero turned despot

 His four-year-old son by his first wife, Ghanaian-born Sally Francesca Hayfron, died while he was behind bars.
 Rhodesian leader Ian Smith denied him leave to attend the funeral.

-Years later, Mugabe had two sons and a daughter by second wife Grace.
+Mugabe leaves two sons and a daughter by second wife Grace.